How will college courses be different from my high school courses?

 What will happen to my GPA if I fail a class?

 It depends on how many credits the class was worth, how you’re doing in your other classes, and your previous GPA.
-Go to the registrar’s website (http://registrar.truman.edu) and look under Grades for the article on Calculating Your GPA for a detailed explanation of the calculation, or talk to your advisor.
-You can also use the Term GPA Calculator on Degree Works to see how different grades in your current classes will affect your GPA.
+Here's a detailed explanation of the calculation, and you can also talk to your advisor or use the Term GPA Calculator on Degree Works to see how different grades in your current classes will affect your GPA.